 - 1/4 cup cold water

-- 2-4 tbsp cornstarch or arrowroot powder (6 and 8 quart correspondingly)
+- 2-4 tablespoons cornstarch or arrowroot powder (6 and 8 quart correspondingly)

 - In Instant Pot, add onion, carrot, celery, 2 garlic cloves, potatoes and beef as you are cutting them.
-Then add tomato paste, bouillon + water or stock, oregano, thyme, salt, pepper, bay leaves and peppercorns.
+Then add tomato paste, beef stock, oregano, thyme, salt, pepper, bay leaves and peppercorns.
 No need to stir, just flatten tomato paste with a spoon.

 - Close the lid, set pressure vent to Sealing and press Pressure Cook on High for 30 minutes.
 Display will say ON, Instant Pot will take about 20 minutes to come to pressure, you will see a bit of steam coming out from a valve, then float valve will rise and countdown from 30 minutes will begin.